Medically reviewed by Drugs.com. Last updated on Apr 27, 2022.

 If you're with someone who complains of a sudden, severe headache or who loses consciousness or has a seizure, call 911 or your local emergency number.

 Brain aneurysms develop as a result of thinning artery walls.
-Aneurysms often form at forks or branches in arteries because those sections of the vessel are weaker.
+Aneurysms often form at forks or branches in arteries because those areas of the vessels are weaker.

 Although aneurysms can appear anywhere in the brain, they are most common in arteries at the base of the brain.

-The causes of brain aneurysm are unknown, but a range of factors may increase your risk.
+The causes of most brain aneurysm are unknown, but a range of factors may increase your risk.

 A number of factors can contribute to weakness in an artery wall and increase the risk of a brain aneurysm or aneurysm rupture.
-Brain aneurysms are more common in adults than in children and more common in women than in men.
+Brain aneurysms are more common in adults than in children.
+They're also more common in women than in men.

 Risk factors that develop over time